 ‘Was nix kostet, ist nix wert’

-This German saying meaning, ‘What costs nothing, is worth nothing’ is one I use a lot.
+This German saying, which means, ‘What costs nothing, is worth nothing’ is one I use a lot.

 Lately I have been using it a lot when talking about payment for writing, and it came to mind when I read this blog post from writer, Nate Thayer, who was asked if he would be interested in having one of his articles republished on The Atlantic website.
 When he asked about format, deadline and fees, he was informed that while the Atlantic would like to publish his work, they were not willing to pay him for it.
 His reply: